manpagez: man pages & more

 renumber argument suppresses this alteration.
 Optional

-arguments can occur in any order. "no" is recognized as a
+arguments can occur in any order. ms recognizes no as a synonym

 .TL Specify the document title. ms collects text on input lines